Kanban-Zai/marketing/product-model.md

 The idea with the most votes wins.

 There is only one way to truely fail and that is selection bias.
+Selection bias is a form of "Sock Puppetry" where one voice or a small covern of voices is effectivley controlling the majority.

-This happens when there is bias in the group that shifts all votes to one idea and almost completley sanctions one idea.
-Remember these ideas had to pass reasonablity tests to get to this point.
-So something went wrong in the conversation stage or more than 1 third of your voting parties are unreliable.
+The test for selection bias is the vote count shifts all votes overwhelmingly to one idea, upward of the [Selection Bias] Kanban-Zai setting.

+Remember all of these ideas had to pass reasonability test to get to this point.

+The team now has to make 1 of 3 choices...
+1 The resonableness test in conversation stage failed to catch a problem and modify it.
+2 The idea is so obviously the best idea anybody has ever had and run with it.
+3 More than 1 third of your voting parties should be considered unreliable.

+At this point you are in a Hedgemony as opposed to the Democracy.
+Kanban-Zai will not work for you and you must stop using Kanban-Zai.

 ## Use Tools